 The original 1992 law creating the lottery stated that as close to 35 percent as is practical of lottery earnings should be given to the state to spend on education, but the quasi-public Georgia Lottery Corporation (GLC) hasn’t given the state 35 percent since 1997.
 Last year it was 25 percent.

 The GLC argues that it hands out bigger prizes, which results in more tickets sold and therefore bigger revenues overall.
-The senate bill would require the lottery to hand over 28 percent of its proceeds by 2019, unless its ticket sales dropped by a specified amount.
-State Sen. Fran Millar, chair of the Senate Higher Education Committee, estimates that would translate to another $80 million for HOPE over three years.
+The senate bill would require the lottery to hand over 30 percent of its proceeds by 2019, unless its ticket sales dropped by 5 percent or more.
+State Sen. Fran Millar, chair of the Senate Higher Education Committee, estimates that would translate to another $80 million for HOPE each year.

 Like Gov. Deal, he said it’s important for the state to be able to keep the promises it has made to current HOPE recipients should another recession hit.
 “In order to be prudent, the billion is probably not a bad number for that reason,” Millar said.